 Status: Typically the Building Department is responsible for inspecting private projects in the Grading Phase, Building Phase, and for a Final Inspection.
 No violations or enforcement actions have been reported.
-A total of 3 private development was constructed this reporting period, due to the recent economic slowdown.
+A total of 4 private developments were constructed this reporting period.
 A Certificate of Occupancy will not be granted unless the inspection is approved.
 All sites were approved without incident.